giladreich/cmake-logger/docs/README.md

 This will define a set of functions for you to use (listed above).

+Optionally, create a `cmake/CMakeLoggerOptions.cmake` file to customize configurations such as output formatting, colors, and prefixes.

 Another possible way if you don't want to copy it into your project, is by adding this into your root `CMakeLists.txt`:
 ```cmake
 if(NOT EXISTS "${CMAKE_BINARY_DIR}/CMakeLogger.cmake")